-As you probably know by now, I am not an alcohol drinker, but that doesn’t mean I can’t appreciate the refreshing nature of a cocktail.
-I just prefer to make a mocktail out of it, so I can get all the flavor and half the fun.
+I am not an alcohol drinker, but that doesn’t mean I can’t appreciate the refreshing nature of a cocktail.
+I prefer to make a mocktail out of it, so I can get great flavor and double the fun.
 Hahaha, just kidding.
-But in all seriousness, I love the idea of big, refreshing drinks, topped with fun ingredients, and enjoyed with family or friends.
+But in all seriousness, I love the idea of big, refreshing drinks, topped with fun ingredients.
+Especially when they can be enjoyed with family and friends.
 One drink I have been meaning to make for a while now is a (Not So) Bloody Mary.
 I love tomato juice, and love all the fun toppers that go into this popular drink!

 Well, it just so happens that National Michelada Day is coming up on July 12th so I figured it was high time I make a virgin version of Michelada.It is like a Bloody Mary that uses beer instead of vodka.
 But since my version is alcohol free, it could technically be a virgin version of either.